Krishna-Desiraju/resume/README.md

 Some of the Key Projects worked with my employer Infosys Limited (Client: United Airlines) till date (Sep 2008 – Oct 2016)

 - **_Azure Cloud based project for Mileage Plus Big Blue Promotion targeting 9 Million Customers (April 2016 – Oct 2016)_**
-    - The project aims to build cloud and on-premise based hybrid solution that registers 9 million mileage plus members for a promotion.
+    - The project aims to build cloud and on-premise based hybrid architecture solution that registers 9 million mileage plus members for a promotion.
 It includes an AngularJS web app bundled with Web API and hosted as an Azure App service and registrations events are written to Azure Service bus Topic for the on-premise subscribers to listen and process them with different subsystems such as backend and email processing.
     - Roles and Responsibilities
         - Played instrumental role in the technical design and in building the application.
         - Key role in solving the architectural puzzle in coming up with a hybrid solution that works best in the limited development time by involving Azure service bus topics and subscribers.
         - Code the web api and the interactions with azure service bus topic and the various subscribers hosted as windows services.
         - Made the repository/data access layer cross db compatible with couchbase db to ensure the solution can migrate to on-premise anytime.
-    - **_Technologies used:_** C#, ASP.NET Web API , , Azure App Service, Azure SQL DB, Azure Service Bus, Application Insights, F#
+    - **_Technologies used:_** C#, ASP.NET Web API, RESTful API, Azure App Service, Azure SQL DB, Azure Service Bus, EntityFramework, Application Insights, F#
     <br>

 - **_New Partner Gateway to handle more than 500 different batch files exchanged with 30+ Air and 60+ Non-Air Partners (December 2015 – Mar 2016)_**